Shauryacious/reddit-scraper-actor/documentation/deployment/secrets-setup.md

 - Generate a new Personal Access Token in Docker Hub
 - Update the `DOCKER_PASSWORD` secret with the new token
 - Re-run the workflow

+#### Apify Deployment Fails

+**Error:** `Error: Missing or invalid APIFY_API_TOKEN` or `authentication failed`

+**Solutions:**
+- Verify `APIFY_API_TOKEN` secret is set in GitHub repository settings
+- Ensure the token name matches exactly: `APIFY_API_TOKEN` (case-sensitive)
+- **Important:** Make sure you're using an **Organization API token**, not a Personal API token (if deploying to organization)
+- Check that the token hasn't expired (if expiration was set)
+- Verify the token format starts with `apify_api_`
+- Generate a new API token in Apify Console and update the secret
+- Ensure the token has permissions to push actors to your Apify account/organization

+**Error:** `Error: Actor not found` or `Cannot find actor`

+**Solutions:**
+- Verify the actor name in `.actor/actor.json` matches your Apify actor
+- Ensure you've deployed the actor at least once manually using `apify push`
+- Check that you're using the correct Apify account/organization (the token belongs to the account/organization that owns the actor)
+- If using an organization token, verify the actor exists in your organization, not your personal account

+**Error:** `Error: Version number must be MAJOR.MINOR`

+**Solutions:**
+- Check `.actor/actor.json` - version must be in format `1.0` (not `1.0.0`)
+- Update the version field to use `MAJOR.MINOR` format
+- Commit and push the change

+**Error:** Actor deployed to wrong account/organization

+**Solutions:**
+- Verify you're using an **Organization API token** (not Personal) if you want organization deployment
+- Check which account/organization the token belongs to in Apify Console → Settings → API tokens
+- The actor will be deployed to the account/organization associated with the token you use

 ### Getting Help